cnguy/kayn/README.md

 ```

 ## Endpoints Covered
-Make sure to check the [official Riot Documentation](https://developer.riotgames.com/api-methods/) to see what query parameters you can pass in to each endpoint!
+Make sure to check the [official Riot Documentation](https://developer.riotgames.com/api-methods/) to see what query parameters you can pass in to each endpoint (through the options parameter)!

 Note: All ```region``` parameters are **OPTIONAL**.
 All ```options``` parameters are **OPTIONAL** unless stated otherwise.